 Reset your password occasionally.
 It’s a good habit.
 How often?
 Do it twice a year.
 Add it to your list when you check the batteries in your smoke detectors.

 Is Your Website Vulnerable?

-I’m amused at the response I sometimes get when I tell clients their website password is weak and their site is full of vulnerabilities that they should address.
-They respond that their site won’t get hacked, they don’t have anything a hacker would want.
-No credit cards stored, personal information…
+I’m amused at the response I sometimes get when I tell clients their website password is weak and their site is full of vulnerabilities.
+They should make it a priority to address this.
+They respond that their site won’t get hacked.
+They don’t have anything a hacker would want.
+No credit cards stored, personal information, nothing personal.

 What they don’t get is a hacker is not someone seeking out your site specifically.
 Their attempts to hack a website are unbiased.
 With today’s technology, a hacker writes a script that crawls the Internet (like a search engine indexing pages on your website).

 They are going for quantity, not quality.
-By this I mean the crawler script hits as many sites as it can looking for easy vulnerabilities.
+By this I mean the crawler script hits as many sites as it can, looking for easy vulnerabilities.
 If it finds an easy way in (like simple password), it will wreak havoc and then move on to the next site.
-Many times when websites are infected with malware it has to do with spam.
-Hiding links on pages on your site, exploiting a contact form to send mass email….
-Anyone is a target that does not keep up with website security and maintenance .
-This can effect your search engine rankings and get your site blacklisted.
-It can be expensive to clean up too.

-When was the last time you updated your password on your web hosting account? (and all of your password protected accounts) Don’t remember?
-Go do it now.
+When did you last update your password on your web hosting account? (and all of your password protected accounts) Don’t remember?
+Do it now.

 Can you easily remember your password?
 Does it have a word in it?
 Is it less than 14 characters?
 Yes?
 Go change it now.